-The technique, and how it was utilized to make this discovery, has been described in an article published October 22, 2019, in Nature Communications called “Revealing Ferroelectric Switching Character Using Deep Recurrent Neural Networks.”
+The technique, and how it was utilized to make this discovery, has been described in an article published on October 22, 2019, in Nature Communications called “Revealing Ferroelectric Switching Character Using Deep Recurrent Neural Networks.”
 Additional authors include researchers from University of California, Berkeley; Lawrence Berkeley National Laboratory; University Texas at Arlington; Pennsylvania State University, University Park; and, The Center for Nanophase Materials Science at Oak Ridge National Laboratory.

-The team is among the first in the materials science field to publish the paper via open source software designed to enable interactive computing.
+The team is among the first in the materials science field to publish a paper via open-source software designed to enable interactive computing.
 The paper, as well as the code, are available as a Jupyter Notebook, which runs on Google Collaboratory, a free cloud computing service.
 Any researcher can access the paper and the code, test out the method, modify parameters and, even, try it on their own data.
 By sharing data, analysis codes and descriptions Agar hopes this approach is used in communities outside of those who use this hyperspectral characterization technique at the Center for Nanophase Materials Science at Oak Ridge National Laboratory.

-According to Agar, the neural network approach could have broad applications: “It could be used in electron microscopy, in scanning tunneling microscopy and even in aerial photography,” says Agar.
+According to Agar, the neural network approach could have broad applications: “It could be used in electron microscopy, in scanning tunneling microscopy, and even in aerial photography,” says Agar.
 “It crosses boundaries.”

 In fact, the neural network technique grew out of work Agar did with Joshua Bloom, Professor of Astronomy at Berkeley which was previously published in Nature Astronomy.
 Agar adapted and applied the technique to a materials use.